andygott/ResponsiveJS/README.md

 });
 ```

-Using a namespace prevents the default behaviour of automatically firing on window resize, and provides a way segment and group your window width dependent callback functions.
+Using a namespace prevents the default behaviour of automatically firing on window resize, and provides a way to segment and group your window width dependent callback functions.

 ## Without dimensional constraints